HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 TensorFlow.js is tightly integrated with the TensorFlow ecosystem and supports both training and inference, while ONNX Runtime Web focuses on cross-platform inference using the ONNX standard, enabling models from multiple frameworks to run client-side.

-From January to November 2025, npm package downloads of ONNX Runtime increased by 185%, while TensorFlow.js's downloads increased by 70% (see the following figure), demonstrating strong and growing developer interest in browser-based AI.
+From January to November 2025, <a hreflang="en" href="https://npm-stat.com/charts.html?package=onnxruntime-web&from=2025-01-01&to=2025-11-30">npm package downloads of ONNX Runtime</a> increased by 185%, while <a hreflang="en" href="https://npm-stat.com/charts.html?package=%40tensorflow%2Ftfjs&from=2025-01-01&to=2025-11-30">TensorFlow.js's downloads</a> increased by 70% (see the following figure), demonstrating strong and growing developer interest in browser-based AI.

 {{ figure_markup(
   image="genai-runtime-downloads.png",